 Do I need a Cohabitation Agreement?

-If you and your partner are living together, or are about to move in together, a cohabitation agreement can provide reassurance, certainty and clarity on each person’s rights and responsibilities in the event of a break-up.
+If you and your partner are living together or are about to move in together, a cohabitation agreement can provide reassurance, certainty and clarity on each person’s rights and responsibilities in case of a breakup.

 Many couples are under the assumption that, if they are living together but unmarried or not in a civil partnership, then ‘common law marriage’ protects them in the same way as married couples.